 For boys, Luca takes the top spot on the list (you can likely thank Disney/Pixar for this one), followed by the ever-popular Aiden, and the Hawaiian-inspired baby name Kai at number three.
 Two spellings of the more traditional name Jackson also grace the list — Jaxon and Jaxson — proving that the way you spell your baby’s name can actually set them apart from the pack.

 According to Google, these are the top 10 trending baby names for girls and boys:

 Top Trending Baby Name Search Terms

 Not only did Google analyze the most searched for baby names, but they also gathered data related to popular baby name-adjacent search terms as well.

 Overall, there’s been a marked increase in searches for gender neutral names.
-For example, searches for the term “nonbinary names” are up 550% in the U.S. over the past year and “cool unisex names” is up 400%.
+For example, searches for the term “nonbinary names” are up 550% in the United States over the past year and “cool unisex names” is up 400%.
 In fact, Google reports that worldwide search interest for unisex names has steadily increased since 2004.

-Although Google reported that “girl names” have been searched 14% more often than “boy names” since 2004, searches for “rare boy names with meaning” and “preppy boy names” are up 160% and 110% respectively in the past year.
+Although Google reported that “girl names” have been searched 14% more often than “boy names” since 2004, searches for “rare boy names with meaning” and “preppy boy names” are up 160% and 110%, respectively, in the past year.

 Despite not gracing the list of top 10 most-searched individual names, in their list of top “what does the (name) mean” questions on Google in the past year, Emma, Michael, Ava, James, and Elizabeth are the top five most searched names in this format.
-Each of these names have been historically popular, but only time will tell how trendy they’ll stay in years to come.
+Each of these names has been historically popular, but only time will tell how trendy they’ll stay in years to come.